French battleship Justice: Construction – 1910

 The entire squadron was moored in Villefranche in February 1909 and thereafter conducted training exercises off Corsica, followed by a naval review in Villefranche for President Armand Fallières on 26 April.
-During this period of training, on 17 March, Justice and the battleships Liberté, Patrie, and République conducted shooting training, using the old ironclad Tempête as a target.
+During this period of training, on 17 March, Justice and the battleships Liberté, Patrie, and République conducted gunnery training, using the old ironclad Tempête as a target.
 In June, République, Justice, and the protected cruiser Galilée got underway for training in the Atlantic; they met Patrie, Démocratie, Liberté, and the armored cruiser Ernest Renan at Cádiz, Spain on 12 June.
 Training included serving as targets for the fleet's submarines in the Pertuis d'Antioche strait.
-The ships then steamed north to La Pallice, where they conducted tests with their wireless sets and shooting training in Quiberon Bay.
+The ships then steamed north to La Pallice, where they conducted tests with their wireless sets and gunnery training in Quiberon Bay.
 From 8 to 15 July, the ships lay at Brest and the next day, they steamed to Le Havre.
 There, they met the Northern Squadron for another fleet review for Fallières on 17 July.
 Ten days later, the combined fleet steamed to Cherbourg, where they held another fleet review, this time during the visit of Czar Nicholas II of Russia.

-On 12 September, Justice and the other 2nd Division battleships departed Brest, bound for the United States.
+On 12 September, Justice and the other 2nd Division battleships departed from Brest, bound for the United States.
 There they represented France during the Hudson–Fulton Celebration, which marked the 300th anniversary of the European discovery of the Hudson River.
 The ships arrived back in Toulon on 27 October.
 Justice joined Patrie, République, Vérité, Démocratie, and Suffren for a simulated attack on the port of Nice on 18 February 1910.
 The ships of the 1st Squadron held training exercises off Sardinia and Algeria from 21 May to 4 June, followed by combined maneuvers with the 2nd Squadron from 7 to 18 June.
 Justice began having trouble with her main battery, so she went into the shipyard in Toulon from 13 to 21 July for repairs.
 An outbreak of typhoid among the crews of the battleships in early December forced the navy to confine them to Golfe-Juan to contain the fever.
 By 15 December, the outbreak had subsided.